Diffuse, Attend, and Segment: Unsupervised Zero-Shot Segmentation using Stable Diffusion: Related Works

 \textbf{Unsupervised Segmentation.} Our work is closely related to unsupervised segmentation~\cite{feng2023network,zadaianchuk2022unsupervised,li2023acseg,shin2023namedmask,hamilton2022unsupervised,cho2021picie,ji2019invariant}.
 This line of works aims to generate dense segmentation masks without using any annotations.
 However, they generally require unsupervised training on the target dataset to achieve good performance.
-We characterize the most recent works into two main categories: clustering based on invariance~\cite{cho2021picie,ji2019invariant} and clustering using pre-trained models~\cite{zadaianchuk2022unsupervised,li2023acseg,hamilton2022unsupervised,shin2023namedmask}.
-In the first category, IIC~\cite{ji2019invariant} is a generic clustering algorithm that segments images into semantic clusters by optimizing the mutual information between a pair of images to avoid degenerate segmentation.
-PiCLE~\cite{cho2021picie} explores pixel-level invariant and equivariant constraints and trains a segmentation network to enforce the consistency of these constraints.
-More recently, research has been shifted to utilize large self-supervised vision models such as DINO~\cite{caron2021emerging}.
-These new works utilize the discriminative features learned in those pre-trained models, i.e., features from the same semantic class are generally more similar, to produce segmentation masks.
-STEGO~\cite{hamilton2022unsupervised} learns a non-linear projection layer to amplify and ``distill'' the correlation in pre-trained models.
-ACseg~\cite{li2023acseg} learns to feature prototypes to automatically discover clusters in the feature space of a pre-trained model.
-COMUS~\cite{zadaianchuk2022unsupervised} uses an external saliency map detector, e.g., DeepUSPS~\cite{nguyen2019deepusps}, to generate coarse object proposals and refine the proposal using features from pre-trained vision models to generate pseudo-masks.
-A subsequent segmentation network is trained using the refined pseudo-masks.
-More closely related to ours, DiffuMasks~\cite{wu2023diffumask} uses the cross-modal grounding between the text prompt and the image in the cross-attention layer of a diffusion model to segment the most prominent object, referred by the text prompt, in the synthetic image.
+We characterize the most recent works into two main categories: clustering based on invariance~\cite{cho2021picie,ji2019invariant} and, more recently, clustering using pre-trained models~\cite{hamilton2022unsupervised,li2023acseg,zadaianchuk2022unsupervised,nguyen2019deepusps,wu2023diffumask}.
+Our work falls in the second category.
+To produce segmentation masks, these new works utilize the discriminative features learned in those pre-trained models, i.e., features from the same semantic class are generally more similar.
+DiffuMasks~\cite{wu2023diffumask} uses the cross-modal grounding between the text prompt and the image in the cross-attention layer of a diffusion model to segment the most prominent object, referred to by the text prompt in the synthetic image.
 However, DiffuMasks can only be applied to a generated image.
-In contrast, our method applies to any real images without the requirement of a text prompt.
+In contrast, our method applies to real images without prompts.